tommyettinger/libgdx-tiledmappacker/README.md

 LWJGL3's features, it won't supersede any existing window, and should close on its own after packing completes.

 This was taken from inside [libGDX](https://github.com/libgdx/libgdx) and moved so it can be run more easily from outside that framework.
-It still has the same license as libGDX.
+It still has the same license as libGDX, Apache 2.0 .

 # Changelog